 There are no specific foods that cause flare-ups or increase the progression of RA.
 However, omega-3 fatty acids may help reduce the inflammation associated with RA.
 Omega-3 is found in fatty fish and certain plant seed oils.
 Although it is also available in supplement form, a doctor or pharmacist should be consulted before supplements are taken.

 Alcohol can interact with some RA medications, such as methotrexate.
 If alcohol is permitted, drink in moderation.
-Moderation is 2 drinks per day for men and 1 drink per day for women.
+Moderation is a maximum of 2 drinks per day for men and a maximum of 1 drink per day for women.

 Consult your doctor before beginning an exercise program.
 Exercise programs can be tailored to be protective of the joints that are affected by RA.
 To make the most of exercises, an exercise physiologist or physical therapist will help design a safe, effective program.